Abhishek-yadv/AwesomeLLMApps/README.md

 4. **Follow the project-specific instructions** in each project's README.md file to set up and run the app.

 ### 🤝 Contributing to Open Source
 We welcome all contributions!
 If you have any ideas, improvements, or new projects to add, please create a GitHub Issue or submit a pull request.
-Make sure to follow the existing project structure and include a detailed README.md for any new additions.
+Follow the existing project structure and include a detailed README.md for any new additions.

-Thank you for your support! 🙏
+Thank you for being so supportive! 🙏

 ### 🌟 Don’t miss out on future updates!
 Star the repo now and be the first to know about new and exciting LLM applications with RAG..